OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

 Using different modes
 --------------------------------------------------------------------------------

 When creating a VM Template you can choose to deploy the disks using the default Ceph mode or the SSH on.
-Note that you have to use the same mode for all the disks.
-To set the deployment mode add the following attribute.
-The deployment mode needs to be set in at least one disk in the Storage tab.
-When using the CLI just add the following attribute to at least one disk:
+Note that the same mode will be used for all disks.
+To set the deployment mode add the following attribute to the VM template:

-* ``DISK = [ TM_MAD_SYSTEM="ssh"...``
+* ``TM_MAD_SYSTEM="ssh"``

+When using Sunstone, the deployment mode needs to be set in Storage tab.